-18 Essential Social Media Marketing Apps for Your Smartphone
+25 Essential Social Media Marketing Apps for Your Smartphone

 Get On: App Store | Google Play

-IFTTT (which stands for “if this, then that”) is an automation tool that lets you build connections between different tools and online services.
+IFTTT (which stands for “if this, then that”) is an automation tool that lets you build connections between more than 600 apps and tools, including Gmail, Google Drive, Twitch, Twitter, Telegram, Instagram, Amazon Alexa, your Apple Watch health app, and many more.

-Setting up and triggering the right integrations between your important social media apps, as well as many other platforms you use throughout your day, you can create custom time-saving social media shortcuts for your team.
+By setting up and triggering the right integrations between your important social media apps, as well as many other platforms you use throughout your day, you can create custom time-saving social media shortcuts for your team.

 Get On: App Store | Google Play

-Amplifr’s social media scheduling app takes advantage of AI to help you make the most of your social media strategy.
+Amplifr’s social media scheduling app takes advantage of AI to make the most of your social media strategy.
 It will help you make sure you’re posting at the best times with optimized messages and makes it easy to reuse high-performing content again.

+You can post to Facebook, Instagram, Twitter, LinkedIn, Pinterest, Tumbler, and many other platforms.
 The mobile app also has detailed analytics to see how you’re doing at any time.

 Get On: App Store | (On Android, Amplifr can be accessed only via a browser)

-Ripl is another app that makes it so easy to create multimedia, that there’s no excuse not to.
+Ripl is another app that makes it so easy to create multimedia that there’s no excuse not to.

 Its specialty is shareable, professional social media videos and animated graphics.